birsennaydin/lms-backend/README.md

 # LMS Backend – Domain Model & API Design Specification

 This document provides a full overview of the LMS backend domain model, application services, repository structure, and the designed HTTP API that could be built on top of this architecture.
-The exercise does **not require implementing a real API**, only designing one.
 All domain logic, entities, and services are fully implemented and tested.

 ---